Timeline

 Lotus of the Heart (returns to it and finishes in 1986)

 Sons of the Fire Mist (Temple Percussion Album).
-Tom Lazarus engineer, recorded at SUNY, Purchase, NY.
+Tom Lazarus, engineer, recorded at SUNY, Music Division Recital Hall, Purchase, NY, July 6th and 7th 1989.

 Dragon of Wisdom (1987)